The Red Sox have fired Chaim Bloom as they stumble toward a third last-place finish in 4 seasons

 After going 86 years without a World Series championship, the Red Sox have won four since 2004, the most for anyone this century.

-But they’ve done it with three different baseball bosses – Theo Epstein (2004, ’07), Ben Cherington (’13) and Dave Dombrowski (’18) – as they try to avoid the roller-coaster ride that has also seen them finish last in the AL East five times since 2012.
+But they’ve done it with three different baseball bosses — Theo Epstein (2004, ’07), Ben Cherington (’13) and Dave Dombrowski (’18) — and five different managers over that span as the team rode a roller coaster that has also seen it finish last in the AL East five times since 2012.

 “We expected a team that would be in this thing, a postseason contender and unfortunately we all know we feel short of that,” Kennedy said.
 “We are in the results business.
 Results, ultimately, always matter.”